-In the winter, when they don't get as much sunlight, the family uses a biomass masonry heater: a type of wood-burning stove built into the wall separating the kitchen from the living room.
-The wall absorbs heat from the chimney, which extends upwards through the second floor, and slowly releases the heat even after the fire is out.
+In the winter, when they don't get as much sunlight, the family uses a biomass masonry heater: a more efficient type of wood-burning stove that functions as a wall separating the kitchen from the living room.
+The masonry heater extends upwards through the second floor via its stone walls, which absorb the heat from a large hot fire that burns rapidly once or twice a day.
+The thermal mass slowly releases the heat even after the fire is out, and that heat radiates into the house for the next 18-24 hours.
 The Hannigans cut the wood they need from their own woodlot, replanting as needed.
 Although they have a backup generator, so far, they haven't needed to use it - even during New Brunswick's famed ice storms.